≥99%

 Third-Party Verified Quality

-Every batch of BPC-157 + TB-500 Blendis independently tested by an accredited third-party laboratory.
-Our COAs include HPLC purity analysis, mass spectrometry identity confirmation, and batch-specific lot numbers.
+Every batch of BPC-157 + TB-500 Blendis independently tested by an A2LA-accredited (ISO 17025:2017) third-party laboratory using HPLC-UV/VIS for purity and measured quantity.
+Each COA carries the lab's signed report and a batch-specific lot number.
 We publish these results publicly so you can verify exactly what you're getting.

 Best SellerBPC-157